Translational Research in Adolescent Behavioral Health

 The certificate is offered fully online.

-Applicants must be currently enrolled in a Master's or Doctoral degree program in areas of mental health sciences or public health, or has completed a Master's degree in one of these fields.
+Applicants must be currently enrolled or have completed a Master's or Doctoral degree program in areas of mental health, behavioral health, public health, social work, nursing, or education, or work full time in a behavioral health community agency.

 In addition to your completed application form, transcripts, resume and letter of interest, you will need to submit the following documents: